Does Being Offered A College Interview Mean Anything?

 - How Much Do Interviews Matter?

-One factor that is especially inconsistent is the importance of the pre-admissions interview.
-While your interview contributes to your overall profile as an applicant, its formality will vary.
-At some schools, you might have an interview with actual professors or members of the admissions staff.
-At others, you might interview locally with an alumni volunteer.
+It’s no secret that when it comes to college admissions, some factors are weighed more heavily than others.
+One factor that is especially inconsistent is the importance of the admissions interview.
+While your interview does contribute to your overall profile, its structure will vary.
+At some schools, you might have an interview with an actual professor or member of the admissions staff.
+At many more, you might interview locally with an alumni volunteer.
 Still others offer no interviews at all.